 Or perhaps you look into America’s conduct during the Second World War.
 I remember when I was a kid, stumbling across a picture in a book about WWII, which seemed like an artifact of a distant, inconceivable past, but was taken only a couple of decades before I was born.
 It made me sad when I was little, and still breaks my heart:

 This is a little grocery store in Oakland, California, owned, before it was seized and sold out from under him, by an American-born citizen unlucky to then be of Japanese descent, a graduate of the University of California, actually, who was rounded up along with others like him in the aftermath of Pearl Harbour.
 His name was Masuda.
-His Dad had emigrated to the States at the end of the 19th century, when America and Japan were on good terms, and he had about as much to do with his father’s homeland as did Jimmy Stewart.
+His Dad had emigrated to the States at the end of the 19th century, when America and Japan were on good terms, and he had about as much to do with his father’s homeland as he did with Lithuania.
 Sensing the rage building after the attack on the US fleet in Hawaii, and perhaps believing that the ideals espoused in documents like the Declaration of Independence actually meant something, he put that sign in his window to show his countrymen that there was nothing to worry about, he was as Yankee Doodle Dandy as the next guy, and as loyal to his homeland as anybody else.
 I am an American.
 What else needed to be said?
 What greater protection could there be?

 He ended up in a concentration camp named, euphemistically, the Gila River War Relocation Center, in Arizona.
 “Relocation Center”.
 Jesus wept.
 Yeah, they were relocated all right.
 This in a country with a Constitution that granted equal protection under the law, or so it said.
 This in a country that had a Supreme Court to make sure that the rule of law, and the inalienable rights enshrined in the nation’s founding documents, would always be upheld.
 Sure, but not for those dirty yellow Japs.